deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 “We have to pick out individual rocky bodies within systems that might be on the far side of the galaxy, and there are hundreds of billions of star systems in the Milky Way.
 My scientific advisors assure me that overkill is the only way to find all the relays in a timely manner.
 And afterwards, of course, we’ll have the largest and most sensitive deep survey telescope ever built.”

-“I can imagine Champion Loomi an’ his Brothers’d be *doolin’* over somethin’ like that…”
+“I can imagine Champion Loomi an’ his Brothers’d be *droolin’* over somethin’ like that…”

 “Erebor is this generation’s Bletchley Park.
 I don’t know if you’ve ever heard the name…?”

 Daar wobbled his head uncertianly.
 “Uh...somethin’ ‘bout secret communications, I think?”

 Sartori nodded.
 “Yup!
-It was a codebreaking operation during the second world war.
+It was a codebreaking operation during the Second World War.
 Their breakthroughs led directly to computational science and laid the groundwork for our information revolution.”

 “Neat!”
 Daar made a note to ask for some reading material; he *loved* that kinda military history.